Slip-And-Fall Attorneys In Fort Lauderdale, Florida

 Attorney Andrew C. Enfield practices in civil litigation also, dividing his time among various areas of tort law.
 He is dedicated to helping clients in their personal injury cases, including auto accidents, slips and falls and workers’ compensation claims.

-At the Law Offices of Theodore H. Enfield - P.A., our attorneys understand the difficulties presented by slip-and-fall lawsuits and have the resources needed to address these issues appropriately.
+At the Theodore H. Enfield P.A, our attorneys understand the difficulties presented by slip-and-fall lawsuits and have the resources needed to address these issues appropriately.
 Our ability to prove liability in slip-and-fall cases has led to many successful settlements and verdicts.